gulley/Birth-Sky/README.md

 ## Run This Now
 [Birth Sky](https://gulley.github.io/Birth-Sky/)

+## To Do

+- Radial zodiac grid lines should go over the opaque zodiac circle and out to edges of the sky circle.
+- Switch checkbox polarity so it says "Use Traditional Zodiac" and is off by default.
+- Sun should be in innermost planet ring
+- Even out the medallion spacing
+- Add a "label mode" that shows
+    - Evening and morning sky
+    - Seasons (with square)
+    - Quarter Days (solstices and equinoxes)
+    - Cross-Quarter Days (May Day, Lammas, Halloween, Groundhog Day)

 ## Features

 - Calculates precise RA, Dec, and ecliptic coordinates using the astronomy-engine library